t9md/vim-smalls/README.md

     omap s <Plug>(smalls)
     xmap s <Plug>(smalls)

+    " [NOTE] optionally it might be comfortable if you enable 'smartcase' " comment-in following line if you want to.
+    " set ignorecase smartcase

 # Related work
 If you don't like this plugin?
 It's ok, there are a lot of plugins like bellow.